Ebaka716/searchV3/memoryBank/techContext.md

 - Document all new patterns in /docs and inline
 - LoadingSpinner component for modular loading states
 - Dialogue array logic for conversational flows (EnhancedInput → dialogue list)
+- Suspense is now used for useSearchParams in app pages, per Next.js requirements
+- All lint/type issues resolved and dashboard page removed
+- Local dev and build are clean

 - (Add your technologies, setup, and constraints here)